kushagra06/kushagra06.github.io/_pages/about.md

 ---
 I am a grauduate student at the University of Alberta, primarily interseted in reinforcement learning.

-Previously, I was research engineer with [Prof. Akshat Kumar](http://www.mysmu.edu/faculty/akshatkumar/index.html) at the [School of Computing and Information Systems](https://scis.smu.edu.sg/), Singapore Management University in Singapore.
+Previously, I was a research engineer with [Prof. Akshat Kumar](http://www.mysmu.edu/faculty/akshatkumar/index.html) at the [School of Computing and Information Systems](https://scis.smu.edu.sg/), Singapore Management University in Singapore.

 <!-- I received my Bachelors in Computer Science and Masters in Computational Natural Sciences from [IIIT, Hyderabad](https://www.iiit.ac.in/), India.  -->